28/02/2019

 • vertical.
 It reflects the amount of trades executed during a certain period of time.
 The vertical volume is shown, as a rule, in the bottom part of a chart as a bar chart.

-For example, if you view a Lukoil stock chart in one hour time frame, the volume would show the total cost of all shares, which were bought/sold during this hour.
+For example, if you view a Apple stock chart on hourly timeframe, the volume would show the total cost of all shares, which were bought/sold during this hour.

 • horizontal.
 It reflects the amount of trades executed at a certain price level.
 The horizontal volume or, as it is also called, volume profile could be located both in the left and right parts of a chart (and some profiles could be located even in the middle of a chart, as it will be shown in the examples below).